How to Make an Enamel Pin Mockup

 Mockups are all the rage.
 They're easy to edit and a major time-saver.
 In this enamel pin mockup tutorial, you will learn how to create a smart object in Adobe Photoshop, apply various layer styles to give your pin mockup a 3D effect, and finish it off with a drop shadow to give your enamel pin mockup a realistic result.

-Before we jump into the gold enamel pin mockup, allow me to introduce you to this fantastic metal badge mockup available.
+Before we jump into the gold enamel pin mockup, allow me to introduce you to this fantastic enamel pin design that's ready to download.
 You can find dozens of cool glossy pin mockups ready to use on Envato Elements!

 What You'll Learn in This Gold Enamel Pin Mockup Tutorial

-- How to create a smart object in Photoshop to make a pin rectangle button badge mockup
+- How to create a smart object in Photoshop to make a button badge mockup

 - How to apply various layer styles to make a glossy pin mockup